bosbase/js-sdk/docs/LANGCHAINGO_API.md

 ### SQL Generation + Execution

+> **Important Notes**:
+> - This interface is only available to superusers.
+Requests authenticated with regular `users` tokens return a `401 Unauthorized`.
+> - It is recommended to execute query statements (SELECT) only.
+> - **Do not use this interface for adding or modifying table structures.** Collection interfaces should be used instead for managing database schema.
+> - Directly using this interface for initializing table structures and adding or modifying database tables will cause errors that prevent the automatic generation of APIs.

 Superuser tokens (`_superusers` records) can ask LangChaingo to have OpenAI propose a SQL statement, execute it, and return both the generated SQL and execution output.
-Requests authenticated with regular `users` tokens return a `401 Unauthorized`.

 ```ts
 const result = await pb.langchaingo.sql({